ajpiter/MagicStats/README.md

 **Projects:**
 - **Fultz Magic v Philly:** A single graphic showing the change in Fultz's Game Score over time both with Philly and the Orlando Magic.
 Pulled before his 2021 injury.
 - **Is Our Rookie Better Than Your Rookie?:** Compares the Magic's Cole Anthony against other members of the 2021 NBA rookie class through numerous ggplot graphs after scrapping and cleaning datasets.
 - **Should the Magic Sign a Point Guard?:** First created immediately following Fultz's injury and before Cole Anthony became the Magic's starting Point Guard.
-Highlights the Magic's current roster of guard replacements using the facet wrap feature in ggplot2.
+Highlights the Magic's roster of guard replacements using the facet wrap feature in ggplot2.

 **Datasets Utilized:**
 * Baksetball Reference Orlando Magic Game Log: https://www.basketball-reference.com/teams/ORL/2010/gamelog/